WilliamCheung2004/Beta-Defence/README.md

 3. Right click index.html and then show preview, the game should run from there
 4. You can also then use the hamburger icon provided by this extention to run the game in a browser

-Other options:
+## Other options:
 1. Within windows run Command Prompt
 2. In Command Prompt navigate to the game folder using cd - e.g. (cd C:\Users\Name\Downloads\Beta-Defence-main>)
 3. Type - python -m http.server in command prompt note this depends on your python version and if you have it installed
 4. Then within your browser of choice type in : http://localhost:8000/index.html
 5. The game should now be running within your browser.

 This local server is required to run the game since a CORS error will pop up if not - basically meaning the game won't run properly.
 I hope you enjoy your time playing this game.

+---

+## 🎮 Features
+*Classic tower defence gameplay loop
+*Inspired by "The Tower — Idle Tower Defense" *Playable directly in the browser

+---

 Thanks for playing :)